Shekswess/small-language-model-rags-is-all-you-need/README.md

   </p>
 </div>

-#### Judge LLM and Embedder
+### Judge LLM and Embedder

-For Judge LLM Evaluator it is worked with Claude 3.5 Sonnet model and the Amazon Titan Embed Text 2 model with 512 dimensions.
+For the Judge LLM Evaluator, we utilized the Claude 3.5 Sonnet model with the model ID `anthropic.claude-3-5-sonnet-20240620-v1:0`.
+This model was configured with a maximum token limit of 4096 and a temperature setting of 0.1 to control the randomness of the output.
+Additionally, we employed the Amazon Titan Embed Text 2 model with the model ID `amazon.titan-embed-text-v2:0`, which operates with 512 dimensions and normalization enabled.
 The configuration for the Judge LLM and Embedder can be found in the `src/constants/evaluation_config.py` file.

-#### Analysis of the Results
+### Results and Analysis

 The initial exploration of the results focused on identifying problematic questions, specifically those with lower scores.
 The objective was to refine the experiments by excluding these less effective questions and concentrating on the 10 most relevant ones.
 This approach aims to enhance the overall quality and reliability of the experiments by ensuring that only the most pertinent questions and answers are considered.

 To identify these problematic questions, the dataset was grouped by individual questions.
 For each question, the mean scores were calculated across three key metrics: faithfulness, answer relevancy, and context utilization.
 These mean scores provided a comprehensive view of each question's performance.
 Subsequently, an overall average score was computed for each question by taking the basic average of the mean scores from the three metrics.
 This overall score was then used to rank the questions, allowing for an informed decision on which questions to exclude from the experiments.

-<h4>Questions with the lowest scores</h4>
+#### Questions with the lowest scores

 <table>
   <thead>
     <tr>